 Within the United States of America, federal law requires all landlords to notify their tenants of the possible risks of lead-based paints for any homes built before 1978.
 Within the state of Alaska, landlords have several responsibilities.

 First, they must attach a filled-out disclosure form to the lease agreement.
-Then, they must also provide the tenant with a pamphlet that’s Environmental Protection Agency approved.
-This pamphlet should warn the future tenants of all possible dangers of lead-based paints.
-And finally, the landlord must provide a detailed report of all known use of lead-based paint on the property.
+Then, they must also provide the tenant with a pamphlet that’s Environmental Protection Agency-approved.
+This pamphlet should warn future tenants of all possible dangers of lead-based paints.
+Finally, the landlord must provide a detailed report of all known uses of lead-based paint on the property.

 Withholding security deposit